 k) The committee to obtain umpires for all matches in the Cup and Plate rounds.

 l) If a game is conceded in either the Cup or Plate tournament, the conceding team will be fined £20.00 to cover the court and umpire costs.

 m) All teams taking part in the cup / plate tournament must be checked-in and ready to start the game at the allotted time.
 The match will be awarded to the non-offending team if their opponent is unable to take to the court at the allotted time.

-n) Cup/Plate matches will start in January and spread out throughout the rest of the playing season.
+n) Cup/Plate matches will be played throughout the playing season

 12. VIOLATION OF RULES

 At the Committee’s discretion, breaking of League rules may result in loss of points from the League Table.
 Matters pertaining to discipline - see Rule 7, final paragraph.

 a) No jewellery, which includes body piercings, dangerous clothing, adornments, gloves or medical aids may be worn which in the opinion of the umpire constitutes a danger to other players.
 No jewellery may be taped other than a single wedding band.
 See England Netball Rule 1.4.3.